 Advantages of BactoBox measurements

 BactoBox is a fast cell counter for bacteria and was developed to address the well-known issues associated with the more than 100-year-old plate count method.
 BactoBox gives the total bacterial concentration within 2 minutes, so that you get actionable answers for your process and accelerated learning loops.
-Because BactoBox is a cultivation-independent method based on impedance flow cytometry, it is not biased by specific growth condition requirements and VBNC bacteria also cannot hide from BactoBox.
-It has minimal dependency of the analyst because the measurement is operated by the push of a button and the various built-in flow-, conductivity- and current sensors will give alerts and provide guidance if anything is wrong with the sample.
+Because BactoBox is a cultivation-independent method based on impedance flow cytometry, it is not biased by specific growth condition requirements.
+VBNC bacteria are detected as a subset of the intact cells.
+Dead bacteria are also detected but as other particles than intact cells.
+BactoBox has minimal dependency of the analyst because the measurement is operated by the push of a button and the various built-in flow-, conductivity- and current sensors will give alerts and provide guidance if anything is wrong with the sample.
 Finally, contamination during sample handling is negligible because the bacteria have no time to grow during the fast measurements.

 We are often asked how BactoBox results compare to the plate count method.
 To investigate this in detail, we performed a head-to-head comparison of five different bacterial species.
 These were selected to represent different combinations of Gram+ and Gram- envelopes as well as different shapes in the form of coccoid and rods.
 All measurements were performed in technical triplicates with repeated dilution series from the homogenized primary sample.